Remote License Dongles

 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Cinegy LLC\Cinegy\License] "AllowRemoteConnections"=dword:00000001

-Inside the key the "AllowRemoteConnections" DWORD value should be created specifying whether the remote connections are allowed.
+Inside the key the "AllowRemoteConnections" DWORD value must be created, specifying whether the remote connections are allowed.

-It is possible to enable logging on license server.
-The following registry key should be present:
+It is possible to enable logging on a license server.
+The following registry key must be present:

 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Cinegy LLC\Cinegy\License\Logging] "LogFolder"="E:\\SOURCES\\_License_Server_Logs" "TraceLevel"=dword:00000005 "ErrorLevel"=dword:00000005 "DayStartAt"=dword:00000006 "RotateFrequency"=dword:00000018